Chad Chastain: 2021

 Chastain was announced as driver of the No. 45 Chevrolet for Niece Motorsports for the NASCAR Camping World Truck Series race at Watkins Glen International in 2021, replacing his brother Ross, who was ruled ineligible to run the race.

 2022

 In 2022, Chastain raced in No. 41 for Niece Motorsports at Indianapolis Raceway Park.
 He would also race in the No. 44 at Richmond Raceway.

 Xfinity Series

 2023

-On March 13, 2023 it was announced Chad would make his debut in the 2023 RAPTOR King of Tough 250 at Atlanta Motor Speedway in the No. 91 for DGM Racing, a ride his brother Ross also shares.
+On March 13, 2023, it was announced Chad would make his debut in the 2023 RAPTOR King of Tough 250 at Atlanta Motor Speedway in the No. 91 for DGM Racing, a ride his brother Ross also shares.
+He would finish 24th at Atlanta, 32nd at Dover, 29th at Nashville and 30th at Pocono.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)